adbario/slim-secure-session-middleware/README.md

             )
     )

-If you don't need session namespaces in your application, then you can just ignore all namespace related parts on this guide and set namespace name in settings to null.
+If you don't need session namespaces in your application, then you can just ignore all namespace related parts on this guide and set namespace name in settings to null (it will default to namespace "slim_app").

 #### Basic usage

+You can inject session helper class in application container:

+    $container['session'] = function ($container) {
+        return new \AdBar\Session(
+            $container->get('settings')['session']['namespace']
+        );
+    };

-Session helper class is injected to application container and can be used as an object, i.e. like this:
+If session helper class is injected in application container and can be used as an object, i.e. like this:

     $app->get('/', function (Request $request, Response $response) {
         // Namespace is now picked up from settings